PDBe-KB/component-ping-resources/README.md

 [![codecov](https://codecov.io/gh/PDBe-KB/component-ping-resources/branch/master/graph/badge.svg?token=GLYUFFF6QX)](https://codecov.io/gh/PDBe-KB/component-ping-resources)
 [![Maintainability](https://api.codeclimate.com/v1/badges/cf98b84b88b21a3e6fb5/maintainability)](https://codeclimate.com/github/PDBe-KB/component-ping-resources/maintainability)

-This is the repository of a lightweight Angular 7+ web component that makes GET requests to specified URLs.
+This repository is for the codebase of a lightweight Angular v7 web component that makes GET requests to specified URLs.

-This component is used on the PDBe-KB Aggregated Views of Proteins to generate web traffic for PDBe-KB partner resources who have contributed annotations for a particular protein of interest.
+This web component is used on the PDBe-KB Aggregated Views of Proteins to generate web traffic for PDBe-KB partner resources who have contributed annotations for a particular protein of interest.

 ## Quick Start